 The European Citizens’ Initiative ‘Save bees and farmers’ is currently ongoing.
 It wants to phase out synthetic pesticides by 2035, support farmers, and save bees and nature.
-If the initiative gathers one million signatures by September 2020, the EU Commission and Parliament must consider turning the campaign’s demands into law.
+If the initiative gathers one million signatures by the end of September 2021, the EU Commission and Parliament must consider turning the campaign’s demands into law.

 90 organisations from 17 EU countries are jointly launching the European Citizens’ Initiative (ECI) Save bees and farmers.
 International scientists have called for an urgent “transformative change” to stop the collapse of nature.
 A quarter of Europe’s wild animals are severely threatened, half of our nature sites are in an unfavourable condition, and ecosystem services are deteriorating.